devstream-io/devstream/docs/plugins/jenkins.md

 | chart.namespace    | jenkins                   | namespace where helm to deploy                     |
 | repo.url           | https://charts.jenkins.io | helm official repo address                         |
 | repo.name          | jenkins                   | helm repo name                                     |

+Please be sure to change the `storageClass` in the options of the config to an existing StorageClass.

 Currently, expect default configs all the parameters in the example above are mandatory.